onethirtyfive/learn-nix/lessons/01-getting-going/lesson.md

 There are notable advantages to using an in-terminal editor for editing system- level files.
 GUIs can affect file permissions in weird ways.
-I've also had problems with `nano` and line endings, so we'll use `neovim`.
-Take 3 minutes to learn just enough to edit and exit an editor of your liking.
+I've also had problems with `nano` and line endings, so we'll use neovim.
+Take a few minutes to learn enough to edit and exit an editor of your liking.
 It's worth it.

 One of Nix's best tricks is the ability to make _ad hoc_ (just-in-time) shells with only the packages you want.
 These packages are wrapped together with _all_